 St Leonards was completed in 1864 under the patronage of Earl Beauchamp of Madresfield Court and replaced an ancient timber structure.
 The chapel forms part of the complex of alms houses known as The Beauchamp Community.
 The interior wall paintings, devised by the first vicar, depict biblical scenes.
 The photo below shows the northern entrance.

-The present Parish Church of St Mary the Virgin, Madresfield, was a gift of Frederick 6th Earl Beauchamp of Madresfield Court and was consecrated on 10th November 1867.
+The present Parish Church of St Mary the Virgin, Madresfield, see photo opposite, was a gift of Frederick 6th Earl Beauchamp of Madresfield Court and was consecrated on 10th November 1867.